 - Call-free contiguous months of mentored research time primarily during the third and fourth years

-- Access to a number of specialized clinical projects and research faculty, and routinely scheduled academic oversight
+- Access to dozens of specialized clinics, clinical and basic science research projects and research faculty, and routinely scheduled academic oversight and mentorship

 - Clinical science rotations including neuropathology, neurogenetics and metabolism, neurophysiology and neuroradiology